University of Strathclyde: History

 The university was founded in 1796 through the will of John Anderson, professor of Natural Philosophy at the University of Glasgow.
 He left the majority of his estate to create a second university in Glasgow which would focus on "Useful Learning" – specialising in practical subjects – "for the good of mankind and the improvement of science, a place of useful learning".

 Beginning as the Andersonian Institute, the school changed its name in 1828 to Anderson's University, partially fulfilling Anderson's vision of having a second university in the city of Glasgow.
 The name was changed in 1887, to reflect the lack of legal standing for the use of the title of 'university'.
 As a result, the Glasgow and West of Scotland Technical College was formed, becoming the Royal Technical College in 1912, and the Royal College of Science and Technology in 1956 concentrating on science and engineering teaching and research.
 Undergraduate students could qualify for degrees of the University of Glasgow or the equivalent Associate of the Royal College of Science and Technology (ARCST).

 Under Principal Samuel Curran, internationally respected nuclear physicist (and inventor of the scintillation counter), the Royal College gained University Status, receiving its Royal Charter to become The University of Strathclyde in 1964, merging with the Scottish College of Commerce at the same time.
 Contrary to popular belief, The University of Strathclyde was not created as a result of the Robbins Report – the decision to grant the Royal College university status had been made in 1962 but delayed as a result of Robbins Report.
 The University of Strathclyde was the UK's first technological university, reflecting its history, teaching and research in technological education.
 Between the granting of the Charter and the late 1970s, the university expanded rapidly in size, in tandem with the ongoing regeneration of the Townhead area of the city where the campus is located.
 In 1993, the university incorporated Jordanhill College of Education.

 The university grew from approximately 4,000 full-time students in 1964 to over 20,000 students by 2003, when it celebrated the 100th anniversary of the laying of the foundation stone of the original Royal College building.

 In recognition of its founder, and the loss of association with his name, the university named its city centre campus the John Anderson Campus in..

-In July 2015, Her Majesty The Queen opened the University of Strathclyde Technology and Innovation Centre (TIC).
+In July 2015, queen Elizabeth II opened the University of Strathclyde Technology and Innovation Centre (TIC).